 Will my partner be able to buy a different property after I die?

 Yes, should your surviving spouse wish to move to a larger or smaller home, they are free to do so.

 They may use the trust money i.e. theirs and your share of the property and transfer it to another

 property.
-Then when he or she dies, your share of that property will pass to your children as before.
+Then your share of the property will pass to your children as before.

-Another benefit of the trust is should your surviving partner require residential care in the future,
+Another benefit of the trust is that, should your surviving partner require residential care in the future,

-because you have already gifted your share of the property in trust to your beneficiaries, Local
+as your share of the property is held in trust to your beneficiaries, Local

 Authorities may not be able to include that share in any calculations they make regarding future care